 The practice is simply to pay attention through our senses to both our outer world and our inner world.
 Some simple guidelines to help you take notice:

 OUTER WORLD: what is present now through each of my senses?
-Sights, sounds, smells, felt sensations in the body, and taste?
+Sights, sounds, smells, felt sensations on the body, and taste?

 INNER WORLD: what is present right now in my mind?
 In my emotions?
 In my body?

 To become a member of PAR, all you need to do is decide to join.
 Falling off the wagon on any of these practices is okay.
 Just jump back on and start again.
-If you'd like to print out the card above, either ask us for one when you see us, or click here for the file to print one out for yourself.
+If you'd like to print out the card above, you can download it below to either take to yoru local printer (or online print service) or print it out and make one yourself.